patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/card/card.md

 ### Expandable cards

-The Title element can be made expandable in situations where you want to hide the card content and reduce its footprint.
-In the collapsed state, only the card title is shown, and the user can click the expansion toggle to view the remainder of the card content.
+The header element can be made expandable in situations where you want to hide the card content and reduce its footprint.
+In the collapsed state, only the card title is shown, and the user can click the expansion toggle to view the rest of the card content.

 <img src="./img/expandable-card.png" alt="expandable card" width="1325" />